Equations for fields with additional fundamental physical constants: Some representations of algebras. Equation for a generalized scalar field

-Let us give the infinite dimensional representation of the generators $F_{ij}$, $p_i$, $x_i$, and $I$ with the help of differential operators in the $\xi-$representation \cite{khru15} (in the formulae below $a$ is a free parameter).
-This representation is the most similar to a representation of the canonical quantum theory and is dependent on the constant $H$.
+Let us give the infinite dimensional representation of the generators $F_{ij}$, $p_i$, $x_i$, and $I$ with the help of differential operators in the $\xi-$representation at $M\to\infty$, $L\to\infty$ \cite{iz94} (in the formulae below $a$ is a free parameter).
+This representation is the most similar to a representation of the canonical quantum theory and is dependent only on the $H$ constant.

-We can write an equation for a one-component field $\Phi(\xi)$ (a $HLM$ generalized scalar field) with the help of the quadratic Casimir operator $C_2$, that is represented through the physical operators $p_i$, $x_i$, $F_{ij}$, $i,j=0,...,3$, and $I$.
-Then taking into account the relations (\ref{lin_tr}), we obtain \cite{khru11}
+We can write an equation for a one-component field $\Phi(\xi)$ (an $HLM$ generalized scalar field) with the help of the quadratic Casimir operator $C_2$, that is represented through the physical operators $p_i$, $x_i$, $F_{ij}$, $i,j=0,...,3$, and $I$.
+Taking into account the relations (\ref{lin_tr}), we obtain \cite{khle}

-The equation (\ref{casim}) is analogous with the Klein-Gordon-Fock equation of the canonical quantum theory.
+The equation (\ref{casim}) is similar to the Klein-Gordon-Fock equation of the canonical quantum theory.
 The explicit form of the Casimir operator $C_2$, i.e. the left-hand side of the equation (\ref{casim}), was obtained in Ref. \cite{khru20} at $H =\infty $ and arbitrary values of $L$ and $M$.
-In a three-dimensional space the explicit form of the quadratic Casimir operator $C_2$ was found in Ref. \cite{lezn} and was afterward used in Ref. \cite{lez_m}.
+In a three-dimensional space the explicit form of the quadratic Casimir operator $C_2$ was found in Ref. \cite{lezn}.